mcrey11/os-provisioning-ccm/README.md

 NMS Prime is based on the [Laravel](https://laravel.com/) framework and uses [PHP 8](https://php.net) for the back end and a modern and responsive [Bootstrap](http://getbootstrap.com/) theme for the front end.

-It is tested and developed under CentOS 7 (RHEL 7).
+It is tested and developed under Rocky 9 (RHEL 9).

 NMS Prime is build with standard Linux tools, like
 - [ISC DHCP](https://www.isc.org/downloads/dhcp/) for IPv4